pmhahn/pmhahn.github.io/_posts/2025-08-11-debian-13-trixie.md

 ## KDE

 In the past I did not install `kde-full` as it depends on many optional packages like KMail, KOrganizer, DragonPlayer, and such.
-I don't use may of those and thus and thus don't want them to be installed.
+I don't use may of those and thus don't want them to be installed.
 During the upgrade `plasmashell` got removed so on the next login I did not get back a working KDE session.
 Installing `kde-standard` fixed this.
-As it only `Recommends` most other packages, I was able to get rid of those packages I did not want.
+As it only `Recommends` most other packages, I was able to get rid of those packages I do not want.

 And I got Wayland, which has this annoying bug: Konsole no longer stores the open sessions and starts with only one shell in `$HOME`. 🤔